msv-lab/llm-play/README.md

 ### Predicates

-Predicates are one-the-fly query evalautors.
+Predicates are one-the-fly query evaluators.
 For example, this command acts as a predicate over `$CITY`:

     llm-play "Is $CITY the capital of China?" --predicate